 RESPONSIBLE ALCOHOL MARKETING COMMUNICATIONS

-2019

-KNOWLEDGE SOLUTIONS DEPARTMENT TRADE AND INVESTMENT CENTRE
+2025

 Introduction

 The International Chamber of Commerce (ICC) is uniquely positioned to provide guidance on marketing and advertising around the globe.
 As the world’s foremost business organization, whose membership is composed of thousands of enterprises from all sectors and regions, ICC has been a major rule-setter in marketing and advertising since 1937 when it issued the first ICC Code on Advertising Practice.